craftbeerpi/craftbeerpi/README.md

 sudo reboot
 ```

-### Implementing a custom thermometer
+### Implementing a custom thermometer protocol
-Out of the box CraftBeerPI is supporting a 1-wire Thermometer.
-But integrating a custom
+Out of the box CraftBeerPI is supporting 1-wire thermometers.
-Thermometer Protocol is quite simple.
+But integrating a custom thermometer protocol is quite simple.

 Just overwrite 3 simple method of the w1_thermometer.py